-Other judges include James Beard award-winning chef, Marcus Samuelsson, "Top Chef" contestant Brian Hill, actresses Malinda Williams, Vanessa Williams and Nicole Ari Parker from the series "Soul Food," and more.
-Tia Smith, executive in charge of production for TV One, says, "These are people who have an opinion on food and have been part of the culture, so they know what a sweet potato pie is suppose to taste like and will passionately voice their opinion about it."
+Other judges include James Beard award-winning chef, Marcus Samuelsson, “Top Chef” contestant Brian Hill, actresses Malinda Williams, Vanessa Williams and Nicole Ari Parker from the series “Soul Food,” and more.
+Tia Smith, executive in charge of production for TV One, says, “These are people who have an opinion on food and have been part of the culture, so they know what a sweet potato pie is supposed to taste like and will passionately voice their opinion about it.”

 Atlanta-based author and chef Marvin Woods claims he laughed to the point that he had tears in his eyes while he was judging the contestants on the show.
 “Once you watch for five minutes, you are hooked and won’t be able to take your eyes off it.”
 He enjoyed how the show would start out clean and fun and then the gloves would come off making it unexpectedly hilarious.
 “Another thing I like is how the show can flip.
 You may have a stunning looking dish but not the right flavors,” says Woods.
 When judging, he looks for mommas that have a strong foundation in the kitchen and are confident enough to formulate their own recipes.

 Also joining the judges was author and chef Tanya Holland from Oakland, Calif.
 She shares the same sentiments as Harris and Woods and says, “It is really genuine.
 These mothers have their hearts and souls in their cooking and they are very proud.
 It is a very positive and fun competition.”